SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/02-Error-Handling.md

 - **Technical** or **network** errors:

-  * when the server is down, for example
+  * when the server is down

 - **Usual** or **expected** errors: